You’ve heard the term, you’ve used it in conversation, and yet you don’t really know how to define it: social media algorithms.

-If you’re in this boat, you’re not alone.
+You’re not alone.
 Social media algorithms are complex and ever-changing.
-But learning the basics, as well as a few key strategies, can help you better navigate and understand the world of social media marketing.
+But learning the basics and a few key strategies can help you better navigate and understand the world of social media marketing.

 So, what are social media algorithms?
 And what do we need to know about them in order to get the most out of our social media efforts?